ddotta/awesome-polars/README.md

 - [polars for Rust](https://github.com/pola-rs/polars/tree/master/polars) - [Rust](https://www.rust-lang.org/) `polars` crate to use polars DataFrame with Rust.
 - [nodejs-polars for Node.js](https://github.com/pola-rs/nodejs-polars) - [Node.js](https://nodejs.org/en/) `rpolars` package to use polars DataFrame from Node.js.
 - [tidypolars](https://tidypolars.readthedocs.io/en/latest/) `tidypolars` python library built on top of polars library that gives access to methods and functions familiar to R tidyverse users.
+- [GeoPolars](https://geopolars.org/) `Geopolars` Rust crate that extends the Polars DataFrame library for use with geospatial data.

 ## Follow